 KSRM 9th Golf Tournament held in Chattogram

-The 9th KSRM Golf Tournament was held in colourful arrangements at Bhatiari Golf and Country Club on Friday.
+The 9th KSRM Golf Tournament was held at the Bhatiari Golf and Country Club on Friday.

-On the occasion of the tournament, the Golf Club was decorated in a spectacular manner full of green nature.
-A total of 196 golfers participated in this tournament including women and senior category.
+A total of 196 golfers participated in this tournament in three categories – men, women and seniors.

-On Friday morning, the chief guests of the function were Bhatiari Golf and Country Club President and Commander (GOC) of 24th Infantry Division Major General Shahenul Haque inaugurated the tournament while KSRM Director (Sales and Marketing) Md Jasim Uddin, Director (Corporate) Shamsul Haque, CEO Mehrul Karim, Business Researcher and Development Wing General Manager Colonel (retd) Md Ashfaqul Islam, General Manager (Human Resource & Administration) Syed Nazrul Alam, Deputy General Manager Md Wahiduzzaman attended the occasion with KSRM Media Advisor Mizanul Islam announced the opening of the tournament.
+Bhatiari Golf and Country Club president and Commander (GOC) of the 24th Infantry Division Major General Shahenul Haque inaugurated the tournament, while KSRM Director of Sales and Marketing Md Jasim Uddin, Director of Corporate Shamsul Haque, CEO Mehrul Karim, Business Researcher and Development Wing General Manager Colonel (retd) Md Ashfaqul Islam, General Manager Human Resource & Administration Syed Nazrul Alam, Deputy General Manager Md Wahiduzzaman attended the event.

 He also expressed that these regional-level golf tournaments will play an important role in the national-level competition.